kieraneglin/Thumper-Blocks/README.md

 **Filament Path**

+- Optionally drill out filament path with a 2mm drill bit (should not be required for a well-tuned printer)
 - Insert the ECAS fitting into the front of the block
 - Insert 1x magnet in the hole under the ECAS fitting
   - NOTE: it should oppose the magnet in the base